+We have 23 pairs of chromosomes and one of each pair is inherited from each parent.
+Chromosomes contain an estimated 20-30,000 pairs of genes.
 Genes are often called the blueprint for life because they tell each of your cells what to do and when to do it.
-For example, some genes determine how tall you will be; some what colour your hair will be; some genes are responsible for maintenance in our bodies and some for our development, and so on.
+For example, some genes determine how tall you will be; some what colour your hair will be; some genes are responsible for maintenance in our bodies and some for our development.
 Genes do this by making proteins.
 In fact, a gene may act by being a 'recipe' or a code for making a certain protein.
 In order for a gene to do the job it is supposed to do, the 'recipe' or code needs to be written correctly.
 If the 'recipe' is wrong, the protein is either not made, or is made incorrectly so cannot do the job it is supposed to do.
-This is sometimes called a gene alteration, a spelling mistake or a gene mutation.
+This is sometimes called a gene variant, a spelling mistake or a mutation.